FAQ

 Q: Would it be a lot of work to tag every single item you have changed with a "new" or "updated" sign?

-A: It wouldn't be hard to add a "new" sign to every new picture, but it would be an insane effort to remove them after a due time.
+A: It wouldn't be hard to add a "new" sign to every new picture, but it would be an insane effort to keep track and remove them after a due time.
 I would have to spend several hours at least once per month to review the whole site, just to get rid of the expired "new" or "updated" signs, and verify which of them are really expired.
 This is why "new" or "updated" signs are usually only on the index pages, and even now there are many I forgot to remove.

 Q: In your gallery you forgot to include a picture of Worf's brother Nikolai, and in your review of "These Are The Voyages" you didn't mention Trip's Frankenstein figure.
 Also, your episode reviews are biased - please stick to the facts.

 A: Your remarks are appreciated, but please note that this website comprises different sections with different emphases.
 I certainly make mistakes, but in the particular examples there is neither an omission nor an inconsistency.
-There is nothing such as an "incomplete gallery", and unless I made an error I won't include your suggestions to my reviews.
+There is nothing such as an "incomplete gallery", and unless I made an error I won't include your opinions to my reviews.
 Here are the categories of data at EAS:

 A: I intend to get all these things done some day, but long-term projects may have to wait indefinitely because urgent updates usually eat up my complete spare time.
 It doesn't help if I have one hour per day when I need months of research for just one big topic like the article on warp propulsion.